 One more benefit of this man-made fiber is that it dries quickly.

 Although viscose is also a man-made fiber, it is not completely synthetic (it contains cellulose).
-It is opposite to polyester in many ways!
+It is the opposite of polyester in many ways!

 Viscose is very comfortable to wear!
 This fabric absorbs water allowing your skin to breathe.

-This type of material provides the feeling of comfort, pleasant cold and dryness.
+This type of material provides a feeling of comfort, pleasant cold, and dryness.
 This makes clothes made of viscose great to wear even the entire day!